 Common EOB Red Flags and What to Do

-- In-network provider is processed as out-of-network: A common data error.
+- In-network provider processed as out-of-network: A common data error.
 Call your insurance company with the provider's Tax ID or NPI number to correct it.

-- Denial for "medical necessity": Your provider may need to submit additional clinical information to justify the service.
+- Denial for "medical necessity": Your provider may need to submit additional clinical information.
 They often handle this appeal.

 The Future of EOBs: Clarity, Integration, and Financial Empowerment